archer96/archerTarget.js/README.md

 3. jArcherTarget version
 4. Browsers/platforms tested

-Also please check your grammar and spelling and don't use shortened forms, because that could be hard to understand for other people (like me).

 ## Build
 It's simple to build a minified version of jArcherTarget.
 First you need to install [UglifyJS](https://github.com/mishoo/UglifyJS) and run the following command to create the minified jArcherTarget file: